 - Freshly grated nutmeg

-- To a shaker filled with ice add the whiskey, orange liqueur, apple cider and sage leaves.
+- To a shaker filled with ice add the bourbon or whiskey, orange liqueur, apple cider and sage leaves.
 Shake for 10 seconds.

 - Strain into chilled glasses, grate a little nutmeg and float a sage leaf for garnish.